davidebruzzo/RT_secondAssignment/README.md

  # Final considerations and conclusions <a name="#issues"></a>
 ------------------------------------------------
-Dealing with ROS was very challenging because I had to learn how processes communicates each other as long as it is a new 'operative system'.
+Dealing with ROS was very challenging because I had to learn how processes communicates each other given that it is a new 'operative system'.
+	Updating every time, step by step, CMakelist.txt and package.xml files when you add a dependency or you create a custom service required conscious planning skills and a great view from above of the whole project.

 The simple logic under the robot's behavior helped me also to focus on the interaction between different nodes.
 This doesn't means however that robot capacity of driving and turning can't be improved.
 In fact a possible improvement, is that the turning can be smoother if we are not so close to the circuit lines.